VirtualFox0/gatsby-plugin-cookiehub-banner/README.md

 Cookie Handling Example:
 If you want to integrate Google Analytics, you can start tracking as soon as the analytics cookie is set to `true` and disable tracking if the user withdraws the choice.

 There is a GDPR plugin to use Google Analytics in an easy way with this plugin: [gatsby-plugin-google-analytics-gdpr](https://github.com/VirtualFox0/gatsby-plugin-google-analytics-gdpr).
+Install and configure the `gatsby-plugin-google-analytics-gdpr` plugin and set the analytics category cookie name to `gatsby-plugin-google-analytics-gdpr_cookies-enabled`.

 ## Options